When was Richard M. Nixon born?

 Two conspirators would admit under oath to creating this plot under orders from a senior White House aide.
 Reports suggest that the order originally came from much higher up.

-It isn’t hard to see why writers and creators are so keen to portray this idea of a tyrannical monster when there are stories such as this.
+It isn’t hard to see why writers and creators are so keen to portray this idea of a tyrannical monster when there are stories like this.

-On a more realistic level, there are also aspects of Richard M. Nixon’s policies and actions in power that aren’t popular either.
+On a more realistic level, there are aspects of President Richard M Nixon’s policies and actions in power that aren’t popular.

 Many presidents across the modern era will declare some sort of action on the war on drugs.
 Most recently, it has been a war on opiates and concerns over dependencies on painkillers and prescription drugs.

 Meanwhile, cannabis has been legalized – either recreationally or medicinally – in many states.

 In 1971, it was a different story, with Nixon naming drug abuse “public enemy number one” and focusing on harsher measures on cannabis use.

 Operation Intercept would then come into force to shut down border crossings and stop drugs from entering the country from Mexico.